eliasmorio/rss-radar/README.md

 # RSS-Radar

 !!!
-This is inspired from a school project that I've done with teamates
+This is inspired from a school group project

 Original sources : https://github.com/orgs/Projet-agile-FILA1-G3/repositories